ilovematchaa/asphalt-art-project/README.md

 3. Describe something you would improve or do differently if you had an opportunity to change something about your project.

-   Something I would of changed is maybe asking more questions on what I can do to mmake it less lines of code.
+   Something I would of changed is maybe asking more questions on what I can do to make it less lines of code.